torvalds/linux/Documentation/networking/netconsole.rst

  6.4.0,6,444,501151268,-;netconsole: network logging started

-Non printable characters in <message text> are escaped using "\xff" notation.
+Analn printable characters in <message text> are escaped using "\xff" analtation.
 If the message contains optional dictionary, verbatim newline is used as the delimiter.

 If a message doesn't fit in certain number of bytes (currently 1000),